ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

   :alt: Create Group Page

 If you're just using UH VPN for personal use, go ahead and click the "Free Plan" button.
-However, if you'd like access to advanced features such as custom app branding, unlimited devices and more, then choose the premium plan.
+However, if you'd like access to advanced features such as custom app branding, unlimited devices and advanced VPN options, then choose the premium plan.
 A breakdown of the options can be seen on the `Creating Groups`_ docs page.

 Choose an appropriate name for the group E.g. Personal and then leave the timeout set at 86400.
 Then press the "Submit" button and the group will be created.